Shisius/Spirit/README.md

 State: change names
 Event for state bit common title - one event.
 Need reload.

+MqReceiver - stop/start.
+Shaman can recv ans by itself or turn on receiver.
+MqReceiver works every time and filter the msgs.
+If req -> pause receiver and invoke timed.
+If WAIT - event handler can be set, default handler can be set, trash can be redir to handler by flag.

 SpiritSystemUnit - to all ??
 ??Two types of spirit construction in daemonorigin